-We have examined management's assertion, included in the accompanying "Management's Assertion Report," that Chapman Partnership, Inc. and Affiliate (the "Organization") has complied with the requirements for allowable costs and activities, matching, and financial reporting established in grant agreements applicable to Miami-Dade County Homeless Trust identified in the supplemental Schedule of County Financial Awards during the year October 1, 2020 through September 30, 2021.
-The Organization's management is responsible for the assertion.
-Our responsibility is to express an opinion on the assertion based on our examination.
+We have examined management of Chapman Partnership, Inc. and Affiliate (the "Organization")'s assertion that the Organization complied with the requirements for eligibility of program recipients served and related costs allowability and reporting (the "subject matter") established in grant agreements applicable to Miami-Dade County Homeless Trust identified in the supplemental Schedule of County Financial Awards during the year ended September 30, 2022 (the "criteria") (collectively, the "assertion").